There are two airports in Rome: Fiumicino (Leonard da Vinci) airport or Ciampino airport. On this page, you can find

 Are you picking up a rental car at the airport once you leave Rome, because you don't want to deal with driving in the city?

-I suggest trying to pick up your rental car at a location near where you will be staying in Rome, in particular near Via Veneto where so many of the car companies have offices (and cars), because it is very easy to get OUT of Rome from there.
+In this case, I suggest trying to pick up your rental car at a location near where you will be staying in Rome, in particular near Via Veneto where so many of the car companies have offices (and cars), because it is very easy to get OUT of Rome from there.
 This way you avoid wasting time and money getting to the airport.

 Does this idea make you nervous?
 Especially since I just wrote about what a bad idea it is to drive in Rome?
 Then of course do what makes you comfortable, but you should know that picking up a rental car at the airport in Rome is not the only option.